Nodal sets of Robin and Neumann eigenfunctions: Introduction

 Our strategy is to use the doubling inequality (\ref{doubleuse2}) and a growth control lemma on the number of zeros for complex analytic functions.
 We first find out the upper bound for nodal sets as (\ref{interior2}) for the regions in the neighborhood of the boundary, then obtain the nodal sets estimates for regions away from the boundary.
 The combination of the estimates in the two regions gives Theorem 2.

-For the Robin and Neumann eigenfunctions, it is possible that the nodal sets of eigenfunctions in $\Omega$ intersect the boundary $\partial\Omega$.
+The rest of the paper is devoted to a challenging topic on the measure of nodal sets on the boundary.
+There are few results on the study of the measure of boundary nodal sets.
+For the Neumann and Robin eigenfunctions, it is possible that the nodal sets of eigenfunctions in $\Omega$ intersect the boundary $\partial\Omega$.
 Thus, it is interesting to find out how large the measure of boundary nodal sets is and how the measure depends on $\alpha$ and $\lambda$.
 The nodal sets on the boundary are co-dimension one.
-We can show that \begin{theorem} Let $u$ be the Robin eigenfunction in (\ref{robin}) in the real analytic domain $\Omega$.
-There exists a positive constant $C$ depending only on the domain $\Omega$ such that
+For the Neumann eigenfunctions, we can show that \begin{theorem} Let $u$ be the Neumann eigenfunction in (\ref{Neumann}) in the real analytic domain $\Omega$.
+There exists a positive constant $C$ that depends only on the domain $\Omega$ such that